Chizycodes/user-management-app/README.md

    - Frontend: `cd client && npm run dev`
    - Backend: `cd server && npm start`
 5. Access the application in your web browser.

+## Backend API Documentation

+For detailed documentation of the API endpoints and their usage, please refer to the [Backend API Documentation](https://documenter.getpostman.com/view/21871844/2sA358d5qw).